noface-0/AAI-590-01-Capstone/README.md

 # AI Stock Trading System
 -------------------------------------------------------------------------------------------------------------
 # Company and System Overview
-## We offer a SaaS based subscription services that provides end users the ability to set up their trading postfolio and  automate their stock trading utilizing our AI based system
+## We offer a SaaS based subscription services that provides end users the ability to set up their trading portfolio and automate their stock trading utilizing our AI based system

 # Operations